maulanamuslih/Web-Based-Gas-Leakage-Monitoring-Using-MQ5-Sensor/grafiksensor/Readme.md

-This folder is used for Visualise Data.
+This folder is used for Visualise Database.
 **Save this folder to C:\xampp\htdocs**